Zack Godley: Gastonia Honey Hunters

 On June 7, 2022, Godley signed with the Gastonia Honey Hunters of the Atlantic League of Professional Baseball.
 In 15 games (11 starts) for Gastonia, he recorded a 4.64 ERA with 64 strikeouts in 54 1/3 innings.
 Godley became a free agent following the season.

-On April 19, 2023, Godley re-signed with the Honey Hunters for the 2023 season.
+On April 19, 2023, Godley re-signed with the Honey Hunters.
 In 13 starts for Gastonia, he registered a 5–3 record and 4.79 ERA with 86 strikeouts in 71 1/3 innings pitched.

 Oakland Athletics

 On July 18, 2023, Godley signed a minor league contract with the Oakland Athletics organization.
-He made 12 appearances (10 starts) for the Triple–A Las Vegas Aviators, registering a 5.21 ERA with 57 strikeouts across 57 innings of work.
+He made 12 appearances (10 starts) for the Triple-A Las Vegas Aviators, registering a 5.21 ERA with 57 strikeouts across 57 innings of work.
 Godley elected free agency following the season on November 6.

 Personal

-Godley and his wife, Autumn, have two daughters.
+Godley and his wife have two daughters.